KogiMobileSAS/fastlane/README.md

 fastlane environment
 ```
 ### Multiples Xcode Versions
-In some cases we all have multiples version of Xcode so for supporting that please add this to `FastFile`.
-Also notice that Kogi iOS Team have a convention for naming the Xcode.
+In some cases, we all have multiples version of Xcode so for supporting that please add this to `FastFile`.
+Also, notice that Kogi iOS Team have a convention for naming the Xcode.
 Always keep the latest version as "Xcode" and the others XcodeX.Y
 ```
 xcversion(version: "8.2") # Selects Xcode 8.2
 xcode_select "/Applications/Xcode.app"